Chocolate Cream Pie

 - Pie Plate: Use a 9 or 10-inch ceramic pie plate for this recipe.

-- Pie Weights: Pie weights are necessary to weight down the pie crust while it blind bakes.
-You’ll need to really fill the pie plate, so you’ll need 2 or 3 sets of pie weights.
-Dried beans can also be used as an alternative, but remember: fill the plate!
+- Pie Weights: Pie weights are necessary to weigh down the pie crust while it blind bakes.
+You’ll need to fill the entire pie plate, so you’ll need 2 or 3 sets of pie weights.
+Dried beans can also be used instead of pie weights, but remember: fill the crust!

 - 3 Quart Saucepan: A large heavy-bottom saucepan is perfect for making the custard.